As a vast archipelago nation composed of over 17,000 islands, Indonesia is one of the most fascinating countries in the world.

 Citizens of 169 different countries can now visit Indonesia visa-free for 30 days.

-Your passport must have at least six months validity and at least one blank page for entry into Indonesia.
+Your passport must have at least six months of validity and at least one blank page for entry into Indonesia.
 This visa-free entry applies to most major airports, as well as some seaports and land crossings.
 Definitely check to make sure it’s an option before you depart.

 One thing to keep in mind about this visa-free entry is that it cannot be converted or extended.
 Once your 30 days are up, you have to get out of Indonesia.